Skip to content

 How Is a Derma Roller Used for Hair Regrowth?

-I can’t suggest using derma rollers alone since combined with topical solutions such as minoxidil or other hair loss therapies such as PRP, it can yield more long-term results.
+I can’t suggest using derma rollers alone since combined with topical solutions such as Minoxidil or other hair loss therapies, such as PRP, it can yield more long-term results.

-Make sure you consult a dermatologist and find out the best approach for your condition.
+💡 Make sure you consult a dermatologist and find out the best approach for your condition.

 how to apply derma roller for hair growth

-How to use
+How to use a derma roller?

-1. Clean your scalp and hair thoroughly with soap/shampoo and water
+1️⃣ Clean your scalp and hair thoroughly with soap/shampoo and water.

-4. Roll the derma roller gently and slowly over the section you’ve chosen in different directions
+4️⃣ Roll the derma roller gently and slowly over the section you’ve chosen in different directions.

-5. Apply pressure but not too much to avoid pain or injury
+5️⃣ Apply pressure but not too much to avoid pain or injury.

-6. Repeat the process several times, covering the different sections
+6️⃣ Repeat the process several times, covering the different sections.

-7. Rinse the scalp with water and apply a hair growth product; we suggest minoxidil
+7️⃣ Rinse the scalp with water and apply a hair growth product; we suggest Minoxidil.

-8. Clean the derma roller with alcohol again and store it in a safe place
+8️⃣ Clean the derma roller with alcohol again and store it in a safe place.

-When and how often to use
+When and how often should you use a derma roller?

 You can use it every two to four weeks, anytime during the day.

-The derma roller size that is best for hair growth is usually between 0.5 mm to 1.5 mm.
 A needle length of 0.5 mm to 1.0 mm is usually recommended for at-home use, and longer needles may require professional guidance to avoid injury.

 Derma Rollers Won’t Bring Back Lost Hair Follicles

-The blood flow promoted by derma rollers can only help support your existing and healthy hair follicles, not the ones you’ve lost.
+The blood flow promoted by derma rollers can only help support your existing and healthy hair follicles, NOT the ones you’ve lost.

-So, it isn’t possible for derma-rolling, even combined with drugs such as minoxidil and finasteride, to reverse your hair loss.
+👉 So, it isn’t possible for derma-rolling, even combined with drugs such as Minoxidil and Finasteride, to reverse your hair loss.

-Let’s find out during our free consultation:
+Click now to find out more during our FREE consultation:

-Restore your natural look with a Dermatosurgeon.
+Restore your natural look with a Dermatosurgeon:

 Frequently Asked Questions (FAQs)

 According to this 2013 study, derma-rolling can help improve hair count in androgenetic alopecia in as short as 12 weeks.
-So, using derma rollers with minoxidil and finasteride can stop the progression of male pattern baldness and even promote hair thickness and growth in thinning areas.
+So, using derma rollers with Minoxidil and Finasteride can stop the progression of male pattern baldness and even promote hair thickness and growth in thinning areas.

 For hair growth, you can safely use 0.5mm to 1.0mm derma rollers at home.
 1.5mm derma rollers can yield better results but are strongly advised to be used with the supervision of medical professionals to avoid injuries and micro-trauma.